-Transvaginal Ultrasound is an examination of the female pelvis and urogenital tract (kidneys and bladder).
-It helps to see if there is any abnormality in your uterus (or womb), cervix (the neck of the womb), endometrium (lining of the womb), fallopian tubes, ovaries, bladder and the pelvic cavity.
+Transvaginal ultrasound is an examination of the female pelvis and urogenital tract (kidneys and bladder).
+It helps to see if there is any abnormality in your uterus (womb), cervix (the neck of the womb), endometrium (lining of the womb), fallopian tubes, ovaries, bladder and the pelvic cavity.
 It differs from an abdominal ultrasound as it looks at the pelvic organs from inside the vagina.

 The test is requested by your doctor if you have symptoms of pelvic pain, abnormal bleeding, to check for fibroids (muscle tumours of the uterus), polyps (areas of thickening of the lining of the uterus), ovarian cysts or tumours, infertility, or assessment of early pregnancy.